 c.
 “Director” means the Director of Student Development or Director of Student Housing or designee.

 d.
-“Disciplinary action” means proceedings under Chapter Three of this code.
+“Disciplinary action” means proceedings under Section Three of this code.

 e.
 “Hazing” means those activities defined in the Cameron University Hazing Code (See Appendix A).